Unsupervised Multi-hop Question Answering by Question Generation: Experiments

 We evaluate our framework on two multi-hop QA datasets: HotpotQA~\cite{DBLP:conf/emnlp/Yang0ZBCSM18} and HybridQA~\cite{DBLP:conf/emnlp/ChenWH20}.
 HotpotQA focuses on multi-hop QA over homogeneous inputs, while HybridQA deals with multi-hop QA over heterogeneous information.
 HotpotQA contains $\sim$100K crowd-sourced multi-hop questions, where each question requires reasoning over two supporting Wikipedia documents to infer the answer.
 HybridQA contains $\sim$70K human-labeled multi-hop questions, where each question is aligned with a structured Wikipedia table and multiple passages linked with the entities in the table.
 The questions are designed to aggregate both tabular information and text information, \textit{i.e.}, lack of either form renders the question unanswerable.

-Appendix~\ref{sec:data_example} gives a data example for HotpotQA and HybridQA, respectively.
-Table~\ref{tbl:datasets} shows the statistics of these two datasets.
+Table~\ref{tbl:datasets} shows the statistics of these two datasets and Appendix~\ref{app:data_example} gives their data examples.
 There are two types of multi-hop questions in HotpotQA: bridge-type (81\%) and comparison-type (19\%).
-For HybridQA, questions can be categorized into ``In-Table'' (the answer comes from the table, 56\%) and ``In-Passage'' (the answer comes from the passage, 44\%).
-Most questions in HybridQA ($\sim 80\%$) require bridge-type reasoning.
+For HybridQA, questions are divided by whether their answers come from the table (In-Table question, 56\%) or from the passage (In-Passage question, 44\%).
+Around 80\% HybridQA questions requires bridge-type reasoning.